alexanderadgk/AcademicBibtexGraph/README.md

 <img src="https://github.com/alexanderadgk/AcademicBibtexGraph/blob/main/examples/readme_examples.png" alt="Picture of Example" width="685" height="730">

 This code uses the Microsoft Academics Research API to fetch references and citations based on a bibtex library and build a dependency graph.
 It solely tries to get the references by name.
-To use it you must register here ([Link](https://msr-apis.portal.azure-api.net/products) (17.01.2021)) for a key.
+To use it you must register [here](https://msr-apis.portal.azure-api.net/products) for a key.

 ## Installation